 Supervised special project in this field of study.
-Approval of supervising Division Assistant Dean is required.
+Approval of supervising Division Dean is required.

+LIBERAL STUDIES CORE (LSC)

-Liberal Studies Core (LSC) LSC101A.
+LSC101A.
 Connections: A Sense of Place (1).

 An interdisciplinary course that explores from humanist and scientific perspectives the relation of place to personal and cultural values and identity.
-Understanding of elements and definitions (physical and cultural) of concepts of place origin, and of the significance of being rooted in place, or of becoming placeless.
+Understanding of elements and definitions (physical and cultural) of concepts of place or region, and of the significance of being rooted in place, or of becoming placeless.

 LSC101AA.
-Connections: The City in Context: The Urban Center Through and in Time (1).
+Connections: The City in Context: The Urban Center Through & in Time (1).